victorlevasseur/YAPG-modding-doc/docs/lua.md

 Some components have parameters of type "function".
 Thsese are lua function that are called during runtime.

-*For example, the PlayerComponent has a `onStartWalking` attribute that is called when the player starts moving.
+*For example, the PlatformerComponent has a `on_start_walking` attribute that is called when the entity starts moving.
 In the players templates provided in the vanilla game, it is often used to change the animation of the player.*

-Most callback function receive an argument called `entity`, it's a reference on the entity concerned. *In the previous example, the `onStartWalking` function receive an `entity` argument that is the player entity that starts walking.*
+Most callback function receive an argument called `entity`, it's a reference on the entity concerned. *In the previous example, the `on_start_walking` function receive an `entity` argument that is the entity that starts walking.*

 **Warning: when the functions are executed (during runtime), the lua table representing the template is not accessible (it's just a template,